 CSAT – Customer Satisfaction

-- How would you rate your experience with our company?
+- How would you rate the experience on our website/app?

 The answers are often given with a smiley or star rating.